Introduction: Are Passwords Becoming Obsolete?

 - Resistant to phishing and fake login pages

-- Can work with your device’s built-in security features
+- Works with your device’s built-in security features

-- Easy to set up and use daily
+- Easy to set up and use every day

-- Supported by major companies like Google, Microsoft, and Apple
+- Supported by major companies like Google, Microsoft, Apple, Amazon, and more

 It’s a win-win: better security with less effort.